andressabertolini/frontpedia/Dictionary/Dictionary.md

 Is a Javascript object

 Only updates the section of the page where the change was made.
 Not the entire page

+Promise - Object which represents the completion of an asynchronous operation and its return value